 The Lake CX332 shoes are perfect for riders with wide feet because they are available in 3 widths (standard, wide, and extra wide).
 See the sizing section for more info.

 Another downside for some riders could be the sole curvature and thickness.
-If you are sensitive to your bike fit, you will have to adjust your saddle because of the increased stack.
+If you are sensitive to your bike fit, you will need to adjust your saddle due to the increased stack.

 Lake CX332 Sizing